brujoand/sbp/README.md

 mode if enabled.
 The cursor will also change from blinking to solid block if your terminal supports it.~~
 The VI mode support has been removed as it is not possible to predictably place the VI mode indicator on a multiline prompt.
+PR's are very welcome if you find a way to do this.

 ### FAQ

 #### Is this really just bash?
 Yes, but actually no. At the time of writing the main implementation has just a few calls do date, while some segments touch grep and sed but these are being removed.
+Sometimes we need to talk to other CLI applications though like git.

 #### My prompt doesn't show any colors, whats wrong?
-You are using a terminal that doesn't support truecolors.
+You are using a terminal that doesn't support truecolors, the OSX Terminal.app maybe?
 You can write your own ansi theme, or use one of the two provided ones, default-256 or xresources.

 #### I don't want to install any fancy fonts, can I still have nice things?
 Why yes!
 Simply use the 'plain' layout.
 No fonts needed.
-Or use the Kitty terminal.
+Or use the [Kitty](https://sw.kovidgoyal.net/kitty/) terminal which will draw most of the missing characters for you.